sciencePeptideDeck

 ⚠️ Warning: Local injection near tendons should only be done with proper technique and sterile equipment.
 Improper injection into or directly through a tendon carries infection risk.
 If you're not confident in injection technique, subcutaneous systemic injection is the safer choice.

-TB-500 for Tendon Flexibility
+TB-500 for Tendon Flexibility and Remodeling

 TB-500 is the synthetic version of Thymosin Beta-4 — a naturally occurring peptide found in high concentrations in platelets and wound fluid.
-It's one of the first compounds released after tissue injury, which tells you something about its role in the healing process.
+It's one of the first compounds released after tissue injury, which tells you something about its importance in the healing process.

 TB-500's superpower is cell migration.
 It binds actin (a key component of the cell's internal skeleton) and dramatically enhances the ability of cells to move through tissue toward an injury site.
 More fibroblasts reaching the injury means faster collagen deposition.
-More stem cells means better-quality repair tissue.
+More stem cells reaching it means better-quality repair tissue.

 TB-500 Dosing for Tendons